⌘+k ctrl+k

 median(x) The middle value of the set.
 For even value counts, quantitative values are averaged and ordinal values return the lower value.

 mode(x) The most frequent value.
+This function is affected by ordering.

-quantile_cont(x, pos) The interpolated pos-quantile of x for 0 <= pos <= 1, i.e., orders the values of x and returns the pos * (n_nonnull_values - 1)th (zero-indexed) element (or an interpolation between the adjacent elements if the index is not an integer).
+quantile_cont(x, pos) The interpolated pos-quantile of x for 0 <= pos <= 1.
+Returns the pos * (n_nonnull_values - 1)th (zero-indexed, in the specified order) value of x or an interpolation between the adjacent values if the index is not an integer.
+Intuitively, arranges the values of x as equispaced points on a line, starting at 0 and ending at 1, and returns the (interpolated) value at pos.
 If pos is a LIST of FLOATs, then the result is a LIST of the corresponding interpolated quantiles.

-quantile_disc(x, pos) The discrete pos-quantile of x for 0 <= pos <= 1, i.e., orders the values of x and returns the greatest(ceil(pos * n_nonnull_values) - 1, 0)th (zero-indexed) element.
+quantile_disc(x, pos) The discrete pos-quantile of x for 0 <= pos <= 1.
+Returns the greatest(ceil(pos * n_nonnull_values) - 1, 0)th (zero-indexed, in the specified order) value of x.
+Intuitively, assigns to each value of x an equisized sub-interval (left-open and right-closed except for the initial interval) of the interval [0, 1], and picks the value of the sub-interval that contains pos.
 If pos is a LIST of FLOATs, then the result is a LIST of the corresponding discrete quantiles.

 regr_avgx(y, x) The average of the independent variable for non-NULL pairs, where x is the independent variable and y is the dependent variable.